Return to SSS E-zine Menu

 Return to Contents

-The Week of May 29, 1997 we Featured the Desktop Video Conferencing Survey Home Page.
+On May 29, 1997 we featured the Desktop Video Conferencing Survey Home Page.
 This page is a valuable resource for information on Desktop Video Conferencing.

 Editor's Note, 1/14/04: This survey was produced by North Carolina State University (NCSU) as part of the Southern University and College Coalition for Engineering EDucation (SUCCEED).
 The link below will take you to the table of contents for the thesis prepared using the survey data.